mui/base-ui/docs/data/base/components/field/field.md

 Fields are implemented using a collection of related components:

 - `<Field.Root />` is a top-level component that wraps all other components.
-- `<Field.Control />` renders the control when not using a native Base UI component.
+- `<Field.Control />` renders the control when not using a native Base UI input component.
 - `<Field.Label />` renders a label for the control.
 - `<Field.Description />` renders an optional description for the control to provide additional information.
 - `<Field.Error />` renders error messages for the control.